AndrewDzzz/mlsecops-study-plan/devsecops-study-plan.md

-# DevSecOps Study Plan (Optional)
+# DevSecOps Study Plan (Advanced)

-To futher study MLSecOps, it is essential to understand DevSecOps!
+To futher understand MLSecOps, it is essential to understand DevSecOps!

 There are some DevSecOps resources for you to breifly understand DevSecOps: